rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 before alignment so that they contain reads from one reference sequence.

-FASTQ file types
+How to specify the endedness and source of sequencing reads
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-When giving FASTQ files on the command line, indicate the type of reads (single-end, paired-end interleaved, or paired-end in separate files) and the type of content (whole-sample or demultiplexed) via the name of the option with which you give the file.
+Specify the endedness (single-end, paired-end interleaved, or paired-end separated) and source of the reads (whole or demultiplexed sample) in a FASTQ file by giving the file name using the appropriate option below.
 Each option has a "long form" (starting with ``--``) and a "short form" (starting with ``-`` and comprising a single character), which are both indicated in this table, separated by a ``/``: